svhulse/gfg-model/README.md

 ## Proceedure to Generate Plots

-To recreate the data for the manuscript, the proceedure is:
+To recreate the data for the manuscript, the procedure is:
 * Download this repository
 * Run the gen_raster.py script with the desired scenarios
 * Run the figure desired figure scripts